February 11, 2006 (Refreshed July 18 2012; Reviewed Nov 15 2018)

 Creating the discussion forums that support course goals takes design and thinking.
 The information on the types of questions can guide you in this process.

-As a quick reminder, the first discussion forum is always quite easy.
-This is generally a getting acquainted forum, asking students to share where they work, an interesting fact about where they live, work, and often their personal goals for the course.
-But with a little thought you can elicit information about what your learners know about the course content by asking a question, such as what leader or scientific discovery has been most important to them.
+As a quick reminder, the first discussion forums are always quite easy.
+The first forum is generally a getting acquainted forum, asking students to share a few personal details, such as an interesting fact about where they live, work, study, and possibly a favorite picture.
+A second discussion forum is perfect for students to state their personal goals for the course.
+In one of these forums you can elicit information about what your learners know about the course content, such as asking about a leader or scientific discovery that has been most important to them.

 Types of Questions that are Best for Discussion Forums

-An instructor once asked me, “ I have tried to use a range of questions, from those that are very objective-based such as definitions to those that are more complex such as processes, following Bloom’s Taxonomy.
+An instructor once asked me, “ I have tried to use a range of questions, from those that are very objective-based such as definitions to those that are more complex such as processes and critiques, following Bloom’s Taxonomy.
 What are some of the basic types of questions and what types are best for discussion boards?”

 I like to think about questions in these three categories: